Go Back

 Outside of the Little Ice Age, people who celebrated the holiday continued to dream of a white Christmas even as time of a cooler climate ebbed away along with some areas' chances for snow come Christmas Day, arguably making the occasion of falling snow even more fanciful.

-From Norman Rockwell, an American artist born in the late 1800s who created iconic paintings of New England winters and Christmases, to songwriters into the mid-1900s, the ideal Christmas existed in a winter wonderland, further popularizing the imagery.
+From Norman Rockwell, an American artist born in the late 1800s who created iconic paintings of New England winters and Christmases, to songwriters into the mid-1900s, the ideal Christmas existed in a past winter wonderland, further popularizing the imagery.

 Pop culture further heralded that nostalgic and romantic notion, starting with Bing Crosby's classic 1942 rendition of “White Christmas” and building with more songs like "Let It Snow!" and movie favorites It's A Wonderful Life, The Grinch Who Stole Christmas and Christmas Vacation.
+White Christmases had mostly disappeared by the 1940s but the stars of those movies looked back to stories told by their grandparents and great grandparents.

 Over the decades, the sharing and retelling of these stories, art pieces and music embedded themselves into the holiday traditions passed down through the generations, reminding all who celebrated of the white Christmases that generations before used to know.